jake-young-dev/mcr/README.md

 # Security
 - RCon is an inherently insecure protocol that sends passwords in plaintext.
 I recommend using a VPN or keeping the connection local when possible.
+- All code is checked with [gosec](https://github.com/securego/gosec) as an added security measure